isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 10. Where can travellers obtain ART self-test kits?

 Travellers may use their own self-test kits to administer their ART.
-If they do not have ART kits, they may either bring along a maximum of 20 ART kits authorised for use in Singapore per individual from their country/region of departure, or purchase authorised ART kits from any local clinic, pharmacy, retailer or e-commerce platform.
+If they do not have ART kits, they may either bring along a maximum of 20 <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">ART kits authorised for use in Singapore</a> per individual from their country/region of departure, or purchase authorised ART kits from any local clinic, pharmacy, retailer or e-commerce platform.
 ART kits will not be provided upon arrival.

 #### 11. Are there specific ART kits that travellers may use for self-testing?

-Travellers are advised to only purchase and use COVID-19 self-test kits authorised for use in Singapore by the Health Sciences Authority (HSA).
+Travellers are advised to only purchase and use <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">COVID-19 self-test kits authorised for use in Singapore</a> by the Health Sciences Authority (HSA).
 As these tests are meant to be used by consumers, no doctor’s prescription is required for their purchase.

 #### 12. How much does an ART kit cost?